siddhant-vij/Content-Amplify-Hub/README.md

 Here's the cron schedule set up in GitHub Actions.
 Change it according to your needs:

 - For amplify workflow.
 The following determines when the workflow runs.
-It's the user's job to set it up in the Notion so that the blog posts are published on Saturday every week & social media posts go live daily as below:
+It's the user's job to set it up in the Notion so that the blog posts are published on Tuesday & Saturday every week & social media posts go live daily.
+See the [Amplify Workflow](https://github.com/siddhant-vij/Content-Amplify-Hub/blob/main/.github/workflows/amplify.yml) for more details.
-  - cron: "17 7 \* \* 6"
-  - cron: "19 8 \* \* \*"
-  - cron: "23 6 \* \* \*"
-  - cron: "37 10 \* \* \*"
-  - cron: "43 14 \* \* \*"
-- For reminder workflow:
-  - To be run once every month which will send re-auth email reminder to the user - to perform the necessary steps locally.
+- For reminder workflow: To be run once every month which will send re-auth email reminder to the user - to perform the necessary steps locally.
 This is to ensure that the access token is updated in the GitHub secrets, which expires in 2 months.
+See the [Reminder Workflow](https://github.com/siddhant-vij/Content-Amplify-Hub/blob/main/.github/workflows/reminder.yml) for more details.

 <br>